Part III Harness Engineering

 Report `Changed Files`, `Verification`, and `Remaining Gaps`.

-This version fixes startup, boundary, verification, and exit as one execution frame.
+This version fixes init, work boundary, permission policy, external-input boundary, done criteria, verify command, and report format as one execution frame.

-Comparison points: - The bad version tries to run the task with prompt text alone. - The bad version leaves a large gap for stopping before verification. - The corrected version defines init, permission policy, done criteria, and verify as one harness.
+Comparison points: - The bad version tries to run the task with prompt text alone. - The bad version leaves a large gap for stopping before verification. - The corrected version defines init, work boundary, permission policy, external-input boundary, done criteria, verify command, and report format as one harness.

 Worked Example